-I slowly smooth my hands down my pencil skirt and tailored grey jacket before touching up my dark lipstick in the hall mirror with a look of resignation.
-My eyes scan and check my tawny hair is neat and sleek in its high bun and I appraise my reflection with scrutiny again to make sure it's precise.
-I sigh once more and take a steadying breath trying to ready myself, pushing down the gnawing ache of anxiety and nerves deep inside my gut.
+I smooth my hands down my pencil skirt and gray tailored, jacket before touching up my dark lipstick in the hall mirror with a look of resignation.
+My eyes scan and check my tawny hair is neat and sleek in its high bun and I scrutinize my reflection again, to make sure it's precise.
+Sighing once more, I take a steadying breath trying to ready myself, pushing down the gnawing ache of anxiety and nerves deep inside my gut.

-I look as good as I know I'm capable of and I'm mildly satisfied with what I see before me, a cool efficient image of cold poise and grey tailoring that exudes authority, with no hint of the turmoil of emotion inside me.
-I narrow my eyes to look for any flaws to my immaculate armour, any stray hairs or specks of dust or creased fabric and see nothing.
+I look as good as I know I'm capable of, and I'm mildly satisfied with what I see before me; a cool, efficient image of cold poise and gray tailoring that exudes authority, with no hint of the turmoil of emotion inside me.
+I narrow my eyes to look for any flaws to my immaculate armor, any stray hairs, specks of dust, or creased fabric, and find none.

-I've never been a lover of my own reflection with my young appearance, cool blue eyes and pouting lips, but nothing is out of place at all and I look right for my new role as personal assistant to my very high profile boss.
+I've never been a lover of my own reflection, with my young appearance, cool blue eyes, and pouting lips, but nothing is out of place and I look right for my new role as personal assistant to my very high-profile boss.
 Professional and capable on the outside which I guess is what matters, calm and uncompromising with every detail in place and clothes flawlessly neat.
 I have always been good at shielding the truth about how I feel inside.

-I slide on my stilettos gracefully with a slow careful motion, keeping my balance with one hand on the wall and hear the movement from the room at my back, glancing up at the mirror in response.
+I slide on my stilettos with a slow careful motion, keeping my balance with one hand on the wall and hearing the movement in the room behind me, I check the mirror in response.

-She's wearing her baggy pink housecoat, messy bleached blonde short hair sticking up at all angles from her head, casually loveable as always and I feel a warm affection for that bundle of happy energy.
+She's wearing her baggy pink housecoat, and her messy, short, bleached blonde hair is sticking up at all angles from her head; casually loveable as always, and I am warmed with affection for that bundle of happy energy.
 Her bright blue eyes are heavy with early morning fatigue and she's watching me closely with a silly smile on her face.
 A little too closely for my liking.

-'Good morning Sarah.'
+"Good morning, Sarah."
 I smile lightly, I try to ignore the way she's looking at me and straighten up to stand tall.
-I turn, lifting my briefcase deliberately from the floor in front of me and head forward into our open plan apartment, always conscious of my grace and mannerisms under scrutiny even in front of her and push out the sense of tightness in my nerves today; swallow down the listlessness and try extremely hard to curb the swirling of my stomach.
+I turn, lifting my briefcase from the floor in front of me and head forward into our open plan apartment.
+Ever conscious of my grace and mannerisms under scrutiny, even in front of her, and push out the sense of tightness in my nerves today; swallow down the listlessness and try extremely hard to curb the swirling of my stomach.

-'Remember you need to be here for ten o'clock ... the boiler repair. ' I remind her as she shuffles along behind me to the lounge area, trying to distract her from the open gawking she seems to be doing.
-Running through my schedule in my head like a mental checklist to give me something else to think about besides my nerves today.
+"Remember you need to be here for ten o'clock ... the boiler repair."
+I remind her as she shuffles along behind me to the living room area, trying to distract her from the open gawking she seems to be doing.
+Running through my schedule in my head like a mental checklist to give me something else to think about, besides my uneasiness today.

-'Don't forget.'
-I sound stern but she doesn't react, she's used to my serious tone and my endless organisation of our lives.
-She knows this is just the way I do things, my need to be in control always and have everything just so to make me feel more capable.
+"Don't forget."
+I sound stern, but she doesn't react, she's used to my serious tone and my endless organization of our lives.
+She knows this is the way I do things; my need to be in control and have everything just so makes me feel more capable.

 YOU ARE READING

-The Carrero Effect - (Book one of The Carrero Series book 1)Romance
+The Carrero Effect - (Book one of The Carrero Series)Romance

 Emma Anderson has everything in her life worked out.
 She has her perfect job in a Manhattan empire allowing her to live a quiet and organised safe existence.
 A necessity to her, after a childhood filled with bad memories, abuse, and a mother who was...